CruxConnect/crux-docs/_product_retailer/get_skus.md

 : (number) The Manufacturer's Suggested Retail Price for the SKU.
 This is only a suggestion.
 It is not a price floor nor is it a price ceiling.

 price_tiers
-: (array) The array of Price Tier objects on this SKU
+: (list) The list of Price Tier objects on this SKU

 product_images
-: (array) The Product Images are a array of product image objects for the SKU which contain a uuid, url, width, and height of the image.
+: (list) The Product Images are a list of product image objects for the SKU which contain a uuid, url, width, and height of the image.

 measurements
 : (object) The Measurements object contains sku measurements object and a package measurements object.